Vikings (2013 — 2020)

 Director |

-The series is inspired by the tales of the Norsemen of early medieval Scandinavia.
-It broadly follows the exploits of the legendary Viking chieftain Ragnar Lothbrok and his crew, family and descendants, as notably laid down in the 13th-century sagas Ragnars saga Loðbrókar and Ragnarssona þáttr, as well as in Saxo Grammaticus’ 12th-century work Gesta Danorum.
-Norse legendary sagas were partially fictional tales based in the Norse oral tradition, written down about 200 to 400 years after the events they describe.
-Further inspiration is taken from historical sources of the period, such as records of the Viking raid on Lindisfarne depicted in the second episode, or Ahmad ibn Fadlan’s 10th-century account of the Varangians.
-The series begins at the start of the Viking Age, marked by the Lindisfarne raid in 793.
+It broadly follows the exploits of the legendary Viking chieftain Ragnar Lothbrok and his crew, family and descendants as described in the 13th-century sagas Ragnars saga Loðbrókar and Ragnarssona þáttr, as well as Saxo Grammaticus’ Gesta Danorum from the 12th century.
+These Norse sagas were partially fictional accounts based on oral tradition, written several centuries after the actual events.
+In addition to this source material, historical records from the period are also used for inspiration, such as Ahmad ibn Fadlan’s 10th-century chronicle of the Varangians or the Viking raid on Lindisfarne, which is depicted in the second episode.
+The series is set at the beginning of the Viking Age, with the notorious Lindisfarne raid of 793 serving as a notable starting point.

 Date of download: 2015-11-11T17:22:34+00:00